 Everett Public Schools students may be awarded credit in a World Language by establishing competency in a language other than English.
 Assessments will be aligned to the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines in order to ensure consistency across languages.

-For more information, see your school counselor or visit the World Languages Assessments page on the Departments & Programs/Assessment & Research/Assessments section of the Everett Public Schools website.
+For more information, see your school counselor or visit the World Languages Assessments page on the Departments/Assessment & Research/Assessment Information & Resources.

 NCAA Eligibility Center Website & Information